docarray/docarray/docs/data_types/table/table.md

     author: str
     year: int
 ```
-Next, we can load the content of the csv file to a DocList instance of `Book`s.
+Next, you can load the content of the csv file to a DocList instance of `Book`s.
 ```python
 from docarray import DocList